 Prior to the murder of the Clutter family, Holcomb is characterized by its innocence (there are few crimes, the town is family-oriented, etc.).
 Holcomb is also seemingly a place where farmers and ranchers can, through hard work, achieve the American Dream.
 The sudden shattering of this dream is dramatized by the quick cut to the shotgun blasts and the description of their carnage.

 Flashback to two days earlier.
 We’re introduced to Herb Clutter – the “master” of River Valley Farm.
 Herb is middle-aged, but “in first-rate condition” thanks to his work ethic and Methodist temperance.
 Herb is a successful man and a prominent citizen of both Holcomb and nearby Garden City.
-He is the father of four children: Eveanna (the mother of a 10-year-old boy), Beverly (a nursing student who will soon be married), Nancy (16, “the town darling”), and Kenyon (15, a studious but athletic boy).
+He is the father of four children: Eveanna (the mother of a 10-month-old boy), Beverly (a nursing student who will soon be married), Nancy (16, “the town darling”), and Kenyon (15, a studious but athletic boy).

 Through his hard work, Herb appears (to us and to those around him) to have achieved the American Dream; he is a successful businessman, he has a wife and children, and he’s well liked among his peers.
 He’s also a staunch Methodist, and Herb seems to connect his religious faith with his worldly success.